Mono-eyeddev/Mono-eyeddev/README.md

 ---

 ### 🚀 About Me:
-- 🌱 Currently exploring **AI, Web Frameworks, and DevOps Automation**
+- 🌱 Currently exploring **AI, Web Frameworks,Cloud computing and DevOps Automation**
 - 🧩 Love connecting **hardware and software** for real-world solutions
 - ⚙️ Building with **Python, Django, React, Node.js, and more**
-- ☕ Turning caffeine and curiosity into working prototypes (eventually)
+- ☕ Turning Khat and curiosity into working prototypes (eventually)
-- 💬 Ask me about **Full-Stack Development, Machine Learning, or Networking**
+- 💬 Ask me about **Full-Stack Development, Machine Learning, Hardware,cybersecurity or Networking**

 ---